Differentially Private Formation Control: Privacy and Network Co-Design: Privacy and Network Co-design

 \subsection{Co-Design Search Space}

-In this section we consider the following setup.
-We are given $N$ agents that wish to implement private formation control and each agent has a minimum strength of privacy that it will accept.
-We are tasked with designing a network that allows agents to be as private as possible while meeting a global performance requirement.
+We consider $N$ agents that implement private formation control and each agent has a minimum strength of privacy that it will accept.
+Our objective is to make agents as private as possible while meeting a global performance requirement.
 In many settings, each agent's neighborhood set will be fixed \emph{a priori} based on hardware compatibility or physical location, and these neighborhoods specify an unweighted, undirected graph of edges that can be used.

-As network designers, we must design the privacy parameters for each agent and all edge weights for the given graph.
-That is, we can assign a zero or non-zero weight to each edge that is present, but we cannot attempt to assign non-zero weight to an edge that is absent.
-We denote the given unweighted graph by~$\mathcal{G}_0$ and denote its unweighted Laplacian by~$L_0$.
+We will design the privacy parameters for each agent and all edge weights for the given graph.
+That is, we can assign a zero or non-zero weight to each edge that is present, but we cannot assign non-zero weight to an edge that is absent.
+We denote the given unweighted graph of possible edges by~$\mathcal{G}_0$ and denote its unweighted Laplacian by~$L_0$.
 We define~$\mathcal{L}(L_{0})$ as the space of all weighted graph Laplacians~$L$ such that~$L_{ij} = 0$ if~$L_{0,ij} = 0$.

-Thus, if the original undirected graph has $|E|$ edges, we must select $|E|+N$ parameters, namely one weight for each edge and the values of~$\{\epsilon_i\}_{i=1}^{N}$.
-Designing these parameters manually for large networks will be infeasible and thus we develop a numerical framework for their design.
+Co-design will find the optimal weighted Laplacian in~$\mathcal{L}(L_0)$ and privacy parameters for each agent.